 - Traffic, parking, cyclists, and pedestrians: There will be temporary changes to traffic conditions, including lane closures, road closures and parking restrictions.
 For your safety, work areas will be fenced, restricting access, while work is being completed.
 We encourage you to follow all directions and take care around work areas.

-- Cultural Heritage: Cultural Heritage conservation is an important part of valuing and preserving our traditions and culture.
-Melbourne Water will comply with the Heritage Act for the delivery of each section of the works and engage with traditional owners throughout the project.
+- Cultural heritage: Cultural heritage conservation is an important part of valuing and preserving our traditions and culture.
+We will comply with the Heritage Act as we deliver the works and engage with Traditional Owners throughout the project.

 - Environment: To safely access maintenance holes, there will be some instances where trees and vegetation need to be trimmed or removed.